Skip to main content

 Configuration

-value (optional)bigintAmount of ETH to send with the transaction (for payable functions only).
+valuebigintNoValue in ETH that will be sent with transaction (for payable functions only).

 Return Values